 Many of you remember the earlier days of the web.
 If you wanted to write on the internet, you created a web site.
 You could publish essays, post photos, start weblogs.
 Because web sites were independent, often with their own personal domain name, there was no one company who could tell authors what to post or which tools to use.
 If a hosting provider went out of business, or changed their prices or policies, you could simply move your site to another host.
 It was your content and you owned it.

 Today, most writing instead goes into a small number of popular social networking sites.
-These sites became popular because they made it so easy to connect with friends and start publishing, and because they provided a timeline user experience that made interacting with everything easy and fast.
+These sites became popular because they made it so easy to connect with friends and start publishing, and because they provided a timeline user experience that made everything easy and fast.

 But this simplicity comes at a cost: it’s impossible to move content between these platform silos, ads are everywhere, and if a company goes out of business, all the writing hosted there vanishes from the internet.